 In the outer parts of the town, there are several schools, a large hospital, and many residential areas.
 Hjørring has some nice parks – Svanelunden and Christiansgave are the main ones.
 The train station connects Hjørring with Aalborg and Aarhus to the south, Hirtshals to the north, and Frederikshavn to the west.
 At the bus terminal, located right next to the train station, you can find connections to most other towns in Northern Denmark.

 There’s one option above the rest when it comes to staying in Hjørring.

 You should absolutely book your stay with Hotel Phønix.
-There are not that many hotels in Hjørring, but this one is central and nice.
-You will be close to everything, as the hotel is located on Jernbanegade.
-This street has the highest amount of restaurants and bars in the town, so there will always be something to do.
+There are not that many hotels in Hjørring, but this one is central and comfy.
+You will be close to everything as the hotel is located on Jernbanegade: This street has the highest amount of restaurants and bars in town, so there will always be something to do.
 Yet, the rooms in the hotel are still quiet.
-The train station and bus terminal is less than 5 minutes away by foot.
-In other words, you can’t find a better place.
+The train station and bus terminal are less than 5 minutes away on foot.
+In other words, you can’t find a better place location-wise.

-There will be a few holiday apartment opportunities through Airbnb, but we advice you to not think anymore about it and simply book with Hotel Phønix if you want a solid experience in the centre of the city, or Hjørring Kro if you have a higher budget and a more traditional accommodation experience.
+There are a few holiday apartments on Airbnb, but we advise you to not overthink it since you don’t always know what you get.
+Simply book with Hotel Phønix if you want a solid experience in the center of the city, or with Hjørring Kro if you have a higher budget and a desire more traditional accommodation experience.

 Things to do in Hjørring

 It’s a relatively small town, but there are many nice things to do.
 Below you will find a top 10 of the best sights and attractions in Hjørring.

 This brand-new theatre is one of the main attractions in Hjørring.
 It opened in 2017 and is located in the central part of town, just a few meters away from the train station.